-Of course, Iceland features highly on the list of Stargazing destinations with its pure, unspoiled night sky offering visitors a good chance of experiencing a display of the lights for approximately 8 months of the year.
-The exceptional clarity of the night sky in Iceland makes it the perfect location for stargazing and the lure of the Northern Lights attracts thousands of visitors from all over the globe, each hoping for that ‘bucket list’ experience.
+Stargazing in Iceland is often unlike anywhere in the world.
+Iceland’s pure, unspoiled night sky offering visitors a good chance of experiencing a display of the lights for approximately 8 months of the year.
+The exceptional clarity of the night sky in Iceland makes it the perfect location for stargazing and the lure of the northern lights attracts thousands of visitors from all over the globe, each hoping for that ‘bucket list’ experience.

 Northern Lights & Geothermal Hot Tubs

-Hotel Rangá is, without a doubt, one of the best places in the world to pursue your stargazing quest and even boasts its own purpose-built observatory.
-Voted one of the top destinations in the world by the Telegraph and the Times newspapers, Hotel Rangá offers its guests a Northern Lights wake-up service where guests are helped into arctic snowsuits and handed hot toddies on their way to see the lights in their unimaginable beauty.
+Hotel Rangá is, without a doubt, one of the best places in the world to pursue your stargazing in Iceland quest.
+In fact, Hotel Rangá even boasts its own purpose-built observatory.
+Voted one of the top destinations in the world by the Telegraph and the Times newspapers, Hotel Rangá offers its guests a northern lights wake-up service where guests are helped into arctic snowsuits and handed hot toddies on their way to see the lights in their unimaginable beauty.

-View the vast night skies from your balcony or lie back on one of the stargazing recliners located at Hotel Rangá’s entrance.
+View the vast night skies from your balcony.
+Or perhaps you might lie back on one of the stargazing recliners located at Hotel Rangá’s entrance.
 Better still, enjoy a late-night dip in one of the outdoor hot-tubs and celebrate the magic of the Milky Way with a glass of schnapps in hand – a real once in a lifetime experience.

 The stargazing experience to a whole new level